Department ofHistory

 Biography:

-I am an environmental historian of the Ottoman Empire, with a geographical focus on its eastern provinces in Anatolia and Iraq.
-My first book, Rivers of the Sultan, examined the role of the Tigris and Euphrates in the establishment of Ottoman state institutions in the Ottoman eastern frontier between the sixteenth and eighteenth centuries.
-The book won the Ottoman and Turkish Studies Association’s Book Prize and was a finalist for the American Society for Environmental History’s George Perkins Marsh Prize.
+I am an environmental historian of the Ottoman Empire, with a geographical focus on its eastern provinces in Anatolia and Iraq and a temporal focus on the early modern period.
+My first book, Rivers of the Sultan, examined the role of the Tigris and Euphrates in the establishment of Ottoman state institutions in the Ottoman eastern borderland between the sixteenth and eighteenth centuries.
 My second book project is an environmental history of Ottoman frontier expansion east of the Euphrates during the sixteenth century.
 Besides, I am co-editing a book on the global histories of animals (under contract with Oxford University Press) with Emily Wakild (Boise State University) and Nancy Jacobs (Brown University).
-I teach courses on global environmental history, the Ottoman Empire, the Silk Road, early modern Muslim empires, and Western Civilization.
-I serve on the editorial boards of Marmara Türkiyat Araştırmaları Dergisi (Marmara University), Uluslararası Tarih Araştırmaları Dergisi (Kırşehir Ahi Evran University), Global Environment (White Horse Press), and the “Middle East Environmental Histories” book series (Leiden University Press).
+In 2024-2025, I will serve as a senior lecturer at Boğaziçi University in Istanbul through the Fulbright U.S. Scholar Program.
+I currently serve on the editorial boards of Karaelmas Sosyal Bilimler Dergisi (Zonguldak Bülent Ecevit University), Marmara Türkiyat Araştırmaları Dergisi (Marmara University), Uluslararası Tarih Araştırmaları Dergisi (Kırşehir Ahi Evran University), Global Environment (White Horse Press), and the “Middle East Environmental Histories” book series (Leiden University Press).

 Publications: